 The first is what few existing historical accounts and records remain.
 The University of Thessia and the Vol-Clan Department of Prothean Valuation have provided most of the records, but the University of Vancouver's Mars Archive team provided some information as well.
-Keep in mind these are based on translations of a... unknown accuracy level.
+Keep in mind, these are based on translations of an… unknown accuracy level.

 The second source is eye-witness accounts.
-The bulk of these came from interviews of the SR1 Normandy, the Forty-Fourth Quarian Fleet Marine detachment, various C-SEC personnel and from Major-Commander Sara Shepard and her team.
+The bulk of these came from interviews of the Normandy SR1, the 44th Quarian Fleet Marine detachment, various C-Sec personnel, and from Major-Commander Sara Shepard and her team.
 While not detailed, they provide additional insight.